 Leave a pause after the question and after the model answer.
 The pause after the question must be twice as long as the model answer.
-The pause after the model answer can be the same length as the model answer.
+The pause after the model answer can be the same length as the model answer but no less.